shanliang/slearn-django-demo/README.md

-# A website builds on django
+# A website is built on top of django